PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/al/01_al_basics.md

 \alpha_t(\mathbf{x}) \approx \frac{1}{2}\frac{\sigma_t^2(\mathbf{x})}{\sigma^2(\mathbf{x})}.
 $$

-In this case, we for the same epistemic uncertainty level, we would prefer to make observations in regions where the measurement noise is smaller.
+In this case, for the same epistemic uncertainty level, we would prefer to make observations in regions where the measurement noise is smaller.

 Uncertainty sampling is known to put more emphasis on the boundaries of the input space.
 This is because the model is more uncertain in these regions.